 What is it for?

 A business plan serves as a guide for a growing company.
 It’s a consistent reference for business owners and stakeholders to base critical decisions on.
 It’s especially useful for early-stage startups to attract investors.
-When a company doesn’t have a proven track record, a business plan can lay out its full potential instead.
+When a company doesn’t have a proven track record, it can lay out its full potential instead.

 What’s included in a Business Plan

 Although there’s no fixed formula for writing a business plan, there are some identifiable key points.
-These are generally the items factored in the creation of a business plan.
+These are generally the items factored in its creation:

 1. Executive Summary